Skip to content

 Wellsprings

 Rabbi Chaim Ozer Grodzinski (1863–1940) was the leading halakhic authority of Eastern European Jewry in the early twentieth century and the undisputed gadol hador of his generation.
-Born in Grodno and eventually settling in Vilna, he became the rabbi of the Shaarei Teshuvah congregation and the spiritual head of the Lithuanian Jewish community.
+Born in Iwye (Ivye), near Vilna, and eventually settling in Vilna, he became the rabbi of the Shaarei Teshuvah congregation and the spiritual head of the Lithuanian Jewish community.
 Renowned for his encyclopedic knowledge of Talmud and Codes, he was consulted on questions of Jewish law from throughout the diaspora.
 He was also a fierce defender of traditional Judaism against both secularization and modernist movements, yet maintained respectful relationships with leading scholars across ideological lines.
 His published responsa, Achiezer, remain authoritative texts in halakhic literature.
-He perished during the Nazi occupation of Vilna.
+He died of illness in Vilna on August 9, 1940.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →